-- No changes to Sprout. - Add references to Overwinter ZIPs and update the section on Overwinter/Sapling transitions. - · Add a section on re-randomizable signatures. - Add definition of PRF^{nr}. - Work-in-progress on Sapling statements. - Rename "raw" to "homomorphic" Pedersen commitments. - Add packing modulo the field size and range checks to Appendix A. - Update the algorithm for variable-base scalar multiplication to what is implemented by sapling-crypto.
+- Add references to Overwinter ZIPs and update the section on Overwinter/Sapling transitions. - · Add a section on re-randomizable signatures. - Add definition of PRF^{nr}. - Work-in-progress on Sapling statements. - Rename "raw" to "homomorphic" Pedersen commitments. - · Add packing modulo the field size and range checks to Appendix A. - Update the algorithm for variable-base scalar multiplication to what is implemented by sapling-crypto.

-- No changes to Sprout. - · Add sections on Spend descriptions and Output descriptions. - Swap order of cv and rt in a Spend description for consistency. - \cdot Fix off-by-one error in the range of ivk.
+- Add sections on Spend descriptions and Output descriptions. - Swap order of cv and rt in a Spend description for consistency. - Fix off-by-one error in the range of ivk.

 - Split the descriptions of SHA-256 and SHA256Compress, and of BLAKE2, into their own sections.
-Specify SHA256Compress more precisely. - Add Tracy Hu to acknowledgements (for the idea of explicitly encoding the root of the Sapling note commitment tree in block headers). - · Move bit/byte/integer conversion primitives into §5.2 'Integers, Bit Sequences, and Endianness' on p.
-54. - Refer to Overwinter and Sapling just as "upgrades" in the abstract, not as the next "minor version" and "major version". - PRF^{nr} must be collision-resistant. - · Correct an error in the Pedersen hash specification. - Use a named variable, c, for chunks per segment in the Pedersen hash specification, and change its value from 61 to 63.
-Add a proof justifying this value of c. - Specify Pedersen commitments. - · Notation changes. - Generalize the distinct-x criterion (Theorem A.3.4 on p.
-146) to allow negative indices.
+Specify SHA256Compress more precisely. - Add Tracy Hu to acknowledgements (for the idea of explicitly encoding the root of the Sapling note commitment tree in block headers). - · Move bit/byte/integer conversion primitives into §5.2 'Integers, Bit Sequences, and Endianness' on p.55. - Refer to Overwinter and Sapling just as "upgrades" in the abstract, not as the next "minor version" and "major version". - PRF^{nr} must be collision-resistant. - Correct an error in the Pedersen hash specification. - Use a named variable, c, for chunks per segment in the Pedersen hash specification, and change its value from 61 to 63.
+Add a proof justifying this value of c. - · Specify Pedersen commitments. - Notation changes. - Generalize the distinct-x criterion (Theorem A.3.4 on p.
+147) to allow negative indices.

-- Specify the coinbase maturity rule, and the rule that coinbase transactions cannot contain JoinSplit descriptions, Spend descriptions, or Output descriptions. - Delay lifting the 100000-byte transaction size limit from Overwinter to Sapling. - Improve presentation of the proof of injectivity for $\mathsf{Extract}{\mathbb{I}^{(r)}}.$ - $\cdot \ {\sf Specify} \ {\sf GroupHash}^{{\mathbb J}^{(r)}}$ - · Specify Pedersen hashes.
+- Specify the coinbase maturity rule, and the rule that coinbase transactions cannot contain JoinSplit descriptions, Spend descriptions, or Output descriptions. - Delay lifting the 100000-byte transaction size limit from Overwinter to Sapling. - + Improve presentation of the proof of injectivity for $\mathsf{Extract}{\mathbb{I}^{(r)}}$. - · Specify GroupHash $\mathbb{J}^{^{(r)}}$ - Specify Pedersen hashes.

-- No changes to Sprout. - Add instantiation of CRH^{ivk}. - · Add instantiation of a hash extractor (later renamed to coordinate extractor) for Jubjub. - Make the background lighter and the Sapling green darker, for contrast.
+- Add instantiation of CRH^{ivk}. - · Add instantiation of a hash extractor (later renamed to coordinate extractor) for Jubjub. - Make the background lighter and the Sapling green darker, for contrast.

 - Specify the 100000-byte limit on transaction size.
-(The implementation in zcashd was as intended.) - Specify that 0xF6 followed by 511 zero bytes encodes an empty memo field. - Reference security definitions for Pseudo Random Functions and Pseudo Random Generators. - Rename clamp to bound and ActualTimespanClamped to ActualTimespanBounded in the difficulty adjustment algorithm, to avoid a name collision with Curve25519 scalar "clamping". - Change uses of the term full node to full validator.
+(The implementation in zcashd was as intended.) - Specify that 0xF6 followed by 511 zero bytes encodes an empty memo field. - · Reference security definitions for Pseudo Random Functions and Pseudo Random Generators. - Rename clamp to bound and ActualTimespanClamped to ActualTimespanBounded in the difficulty adjustment algorithm, to avoid a name collision with Curve25519 scalar "clamping".

+- Change uses of the term full node to full validator.
 A full node by definition participates in the peer-to-peer network, whereas a full validator just needs a copy of the block chain from somewhere.
 The latter is what was meant. - Add an explanation of how Sapling prevents Faerie Gold and roadblock attacks. - Sapling work in progress.

-- No changes to Sprout. - Sapling work in progress, mainly on Appendix § A 'Circuit Design' on p.
-140.
+• Sapling work in progress, mainly on Appendix §A 'Circuit Design' on p.
+141.